nicksukie/nicksukie.github.io/_posts/2020-09-01-why-I-travel.md

 <br/>

 This is where my life's journey has reached the boundary of being based around traveling, to being based around non-judgement.
 Because, having spent some time at home (this post is being written in August 2020, so you know why), I have practiced my understanding of non-judgement gained in the international context by applying it to life locally, and have found that it is just as applicable.
-People are people everywhere, and while there are geographies which awaken a person more than others, the prospect of travel itself, purely wandering the way I used to - no longer appeals to me.
+People are people everywhere, and while there are geographies which awaken a person more than others, the prospect of travel itself - purely wandering the way I used to - no longer appeals to me.
 Instead, I intend on expanding that understanding of non-judgement further to encompass more and more of my life, and find joy in the moments wherever I am.
 Surely, I will never tire of seeing new places in the world, meeting new people, new experiences.
 Having lived abroad is one of the things that most defines me, and that will never change.
 But the emphasis has shifted, and now the adventure continues on yet another dimension - the one where meaning is derived from output rather than intake.
 Sharing my pictures, stories, thoughts, and beliefs with the world.
 This is my new adventure, and I'm glad that you're following along.
 <br/>